-The dangerous wildfires erupting and quickly spreading flames and smoke across California neighborhoods are bringing major health risks to the residents.
+The dangerous wildfires erupting across large portions of the Western U.S. are bringing major health risks to the residents.

 Dr. Zab Mosenifar, a lung specialist at Cedars-Sinai medical director of the Women's Guild Lung Institute, says those in immediate danger are the residents within 25 miles of a fire.